AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/cli.md

 Public Key: 0x1d80bd83a36d600af5153f4a0339cd6199992e1bb145edba2f1a05ad245cbf6d2761a77f036752b00e8842d5d48524bd2593ade1a6b76d3896148924e2795b43
 ```

-For all commands that require a user's private key, the utility will look for the exported environment variable in absence of a `-k` option.
+For all commands that require a user's private key, the utility will look for the exported environment variable in absence of an optional argument.

 Now lets double check that the accounts have definitely been registered with the sandbox with the `get-accounts` command: